Protein Chocolate Peppermint Cake

 • Unsweetened Applesauce – This eliminates the need for butter while keeping the cake soft and moist.

 • Chocolate Protein Powder – We use Purely Inspired Organic Protein Decadent Chocolate protein, but any chocolate whey protein or vegan protein powder will work.
+Or, swap vanilla protein powder for a slightly less rich taste.

 • Egg – We use a whole egg and an egg white as a binder to hold the cake together.
 We haven’t tested this recipe with egg substitutes and can’t guarantee your results if you do!
 Let it come to room temperature before you begin!

-• Almond Butter – Adds rich flavor and extra moisture along with a boost of healthy fats.
+• Almond Butter – Adds rich flavor and extra moisture, along with a boost of healthy fats.
 Make sure to use creamy almond butter!
-Or, opt for any other nut or seed butter such as sunflower butter or cashew butter.
+Or, opt for any other nut or seed butter, such as sunflower butter or cashew butter.
 Just keep in mind that the flavor of your cake may change slightly, depending on what you use.

 • Coconut Flour – Forms the base of the batter and keeps the cake gluten-free.
-We do not recommend using a different type of flour or the taste and texture of your chocolate protein cake won’t be the same.
+We do not recommend using a different type of flour, or the taste and texture of your chocolate protein cake won’t be the same.

 • Sweetener – We use monk fruit sweetener to keep this chocolate cake sugar-free (minus the chocolate chips).
 However, you can use regular granulated sugar if that’s what you have on hand.